-If our Board were to determine that an executive officer engaged in fraudulent or intentional misconduct, our Board would take action to impose discipline as it deems appropriate in light of the facts and circumstances, including possibly, without limitation, (i) termination of employment, (ii) initiating an action for breach of fiduciary duty, and/or (iii) if the misconduct resulted in a significant restatement of the Company's financial results, attempting to seek the reimbursement of any portion of performance-based or incentive compensation paid or awarded to the executive that was greater than would have been paid or awarded if calculated based upon the restated financial results.
-These was greater and would be in addition to any actions that might be imposed by law enforcement agencies, regulators, or other authorities.
+If our Board were to determine that an executive officer engaged in fraudulent or intentional misconduct, our Board If our Board were to determine that an executive officer engaged in fraudulent or intentional misconduct, our Board would take action to impose discipline as it deems appropriate in light of the facts and circumstances, including possibly, without limitation, (i) termination of employment, (ii) initiating an action for breach of fiduciary duty, and/or (iii) if the misconduct resulted in a significant restatement of the Company's financial results, attempting to seek the reimbursement of any portion of performance-based or incentive compensation paid or awardet to the executive that was greater than would have been paid or awarded if calculated based upon the restated financial results.
+These remedies would be in addition to any actions that might be imposed by law enforcement agencies, regulators, or other authorities.
 The Company also has a right to set off against certain amounts owing to the executive officers should they engage in certain activities that are detrimental to the Company.

-In addition to our standard clawback policy, Mr. O'Donnell's Restated Employment Agreement, dated July 1, 2013, provides that, among other things, incentive compensation (including both cash bonuses and equity awards) that is determined to have been earned based upon financial statements that were subsequently restated may be clawed back, or forfeited if unpaid, to the extent that such compensation would not have been earned based upon the restated financials.
+In addition to our standard clawback policy, Mr. O'Donnell's Restated Employment Agreement, dated July 1, 2013, In addition to our standard clawback policy, Mr. O'Donnell's Restated Employment Agreement, dated July 1, 2013, provides that, among other things, incentive compensation (including both cash bonuses and equity awards) that is determined to have been earned based upon financial statements that were subsequently restated may be clawed back, or forleted if unpaid, to the extent that such compensation would not have been earned based upon the restated financials.
 If the restatement is determined by a court of competent jurisdiction to have been due to Mr. O'Donnell's misconduct, the clawback would apply to such compensation paid within 60 months following the Company's first filing with the SEC containing the financial statement that was restated.
 For restatements not determined to have been due to Mr. O'Donnell's misconduct, the Company's clawback rights apply only to compensation paid within 24 months following the first SEC filing containing the financial statement that was restated.
 In addition, the Company's clawback rights apply to gains realized on sales of securities in the 12 months following the first SEC filing containing a financial statement that is ultimately restated due to Mr. O'Donnell's misconduct.